nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 16 - The Gravity Trap.md

 - **Key Event:** Angelica orders the group to leave Aris behind as the mud itself begins to flow into the black hole, forcing a desperate crawl for survival.

-  - _Character Defining Moment:_ **Angelica Vance** — Makes the difficult command to abandon Aris, acknowledging that physics does not negotiate.
+  - _Character Defining Moment:_ **Angelica Ward** — Makes the difficult command to abandon Aris, acknowledging that physics does not negotiate.
-  - _Key Dialog:_ **Angelica Vance:** "Get up or get flat!
+  - _Key Dialog:_ **Angelica Ward:** "Get up or get flat!
 We have to leave him!
 He's gone!"
   - _Key Dialog:_ **Kaelen Night:** "The shadow... it's too heavy.
 Umbra is pinned!"

 _Copy this template for each scene.
 Add or remove scenes and events as needed._